Compression stockings: Gradient

 These stockings are designed to remedy impaired "musculovenous pump" performance caused by incompetent leg vein valves.
 They are woven in such a way that the compression level is highest around the ankle and lessens towards the top of the hose.

 Doctors will typically recommend these stockings for those who are prone to blood clots, lower limb edema, and blood pooling in the legs and feet from prolonged periods of sitting or inactivity.
 They are also frequently used to address complications caused by diabetes, lymphedema, thrombosis, cellulitis, and other conditions.

 They are worn by those who are ambulatory in most cases, helping calf muscles to perform their pumping action more efficiently to return blood to the heart.
 In some cases, they are worn by those at increased risk of circulatory problems, such as diabetics, whose legs are prone to excessive swelling.
 A common indicator for the prescription of such stockings is chronic peripheral venous insufficiency, caused by incompetent perforator veins.
 Low-pressure compression stockings are available without prescription in most countries, and may be purchased at a pharmacy or medical supply store.
-Stockings with a higher pressure gradient, say, above 25–30 mmHg, may require a prescription from a doctor.

 There are several crucial cautionary steps that need to be taken before using compression stockings: